voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 3. Configure your Panel
 4. Add state or perform an operations on Panel load
 5. Create the visual components of your Panel
-5. Render the components of your Panel
+6. Render the components of your Panel
-6. Register your Panel within your FiftyOne App
+7. Register your Panel within your FiftyOne App

-Below is an example of Panel in its most rudimentary state.

 .. code-block:: python
     :linenos: